SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-10-weekend-portfolio-trump.md

 ## The Weekend Conclusion

-This is not investment advice; it's just a summary of what we're doing Chez Weekend.
+This is not investment advice; it's just a summary of what we're doing here at Ch&acirc;teau Weekend.

 The world is terrible.
 But as all the existentialists have said, "Nevertheless, here we are."
 We have to cope with what is in front of us.